 Tralokinumab has not been shown to be of clear benefit in the treatment of asthma and is not licensed for this indication.
+Lebrikizumab is not currently licensed for this indication.

 Ensure that the patient's GP and adult asthma service is informed when a patient with severe or unstable co-morbid asthma is commenced on dupilumab, so that a review of the patient may be arranged.
 Hypereosinophilia was identified in a small number of cases in the phase 3 asthma trials of dupilumab.